Events and private gatherings

 Private gatherings in homes and gardens

+It is adviced to limit the number of guests in private homes to maximum 20 people, in addition to household members.
 This also applies for gardens, backyards, patios and the like in connection with private homes.

-Outdoor private gatherings in a public place
+Private gatherings in public places

 Shops and shopping centres

 Shops, shopping centres, department stores, galleries and other places of business in Oslo may be open for business.
-They must ensure that the number of people in the premises is restricted so that everyone can maintain a distance of at least two metres.
+They must ensure that the number of people in the premises is restricted so that everyone can maintain a distance of at least one metre.
 Use the size of the premises to calculate the permitted number of customers.
 If necessary, a person must be designated to ensure compliance with this requirement.

 For domestic and international travels, national rules apply.